SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-1019-4-0-rc-6-restriction-on-role-changes-for-users-managed-by-sso-server.md

 ticket: MTM-57096
 version:
 ---
-The administrator can no longer change the global roles and inventory roles of a user managed by the SSO server if they are updated during each login.
-This option can be set in access mapping of SSO configuration.
+Administrators can no longer change the global roles and inventory roles of a user managed by the SSO server if they are updated during each login.
+This option can be set in the access mapping of the SSO configuration.